vikramtharakan/WeatherTrends/README.md

 # WeatherTrends
-Short Analysis of weather trends over the last 100 years or so
+Short Analysis of weather trends over the last couple hundred years

 ## Files included
 - **WeatherTrends.pdf** details all of the work done using the data on global temperatures